PP Woven Bags & Raffia Recycling Line

 Flake Size Control

-Primary shredding + wet granulation set a stable flake size window for washing efficiency and downstream extrusion feeding.
+Shredding and wet granulation are configured together to create a stable output size window that improves washing efficiency and downstream feeding.

 Moisture Targets

-Dewatering and thermal drying are selected to hit a defined residual moisture target for extrusion stability and optional pelletizing.
+Dewatering, thermal drying, and optional densifying are selected around the residual moisture target needed for extrusion stability or direct pelletizing.

 Wear and Service Access